Skip to content

 bash configure-openeo.sh

-During this process, you will be prompted for:
+During this process, you’ll be prompted for:

-• INGRESS_HOST: Base domain for ingress hosts (e.g., example.com).
+• INGRESS_HOST: Base domain for ingress hosts (e.g. example.com)

-• STORAGE_CLASS: Kubernetes storage class for persistent volumes.
+• STORAGE_CLASS: Kubernetes storage class for persistent volumes

-• CLUSTER_ISSUER: Cert-manager Cluster Issuer for TLS certificates.
+• CLUSTER_ISSUER: Cert-manager Cluster Issuer for TLS certificates

 2. Deploying openEO Geotrellis⚓︎